lferpaz/TFG/README.md

 I would like to thank my supervisor Jordi Serra for her guidance and support throughout the project.
 I would also like to thank my colleagues for their valuable feedback and suggestions.

 ## License :warning:
+This project is licensed under the MIT License.
+You can find the details of the license in the [LICENSE.md](LICENSE.md) file.